How to survive a horror movie

 11. Don’t watch a horror movie (alone).

-12. Be a party pooper
+12. Be a party pooper.

-Do you want to go to an epic house party on the anniversary of ‘The Grate Frat-boy slaughter fest?’
-The correct answer is NO!
-For heaven’s sake stop and think, if you have a masked killer out there stalking people and killing them, don’t be in a place where a lot of drunk and stoned idiots congregate.
-Heard the quiet girl is going to get pranked at prom?
+Do you want to go to an epic house party on the ‘Great Frat-boy Slaughter Fest Anniversary’?
+The correct answer is NO. If there’s a masked killer stalking people, don’t be in a place where drunk and stoned idiots congregate.
+Heard the quiet girl will get pranked at prom?
 Best skip it.
-There will be other parties.
-(For you at least.)
-A bunch of your bros getting high and playing with an Ouija board at a keg party?
+There will be other parties (for you, at least).
+A bunch of bros getting high and playing with a Ouija board at a keg party?
 Hang out with the chess nerds instead.
-Believe me, you’re better off geek than Greek on this one.
-Afraid you might be missing out on a little loving?
-First of all, don’t forget rule #9, secondly, you will be comforting their girlfriend at their funeral (assuming there is enough left to bury).
+You’re better off geek than Greek on this one.
+Afraid of missing out on a little loving?
+Remember rule #9 — you’ll probably be comforting their girlfriend at the funeral.
 Nothing good ever comes of large teenage social gatherings during a masked killer’s murder spree.
-Pop a couple of caffeine pills and stay at home.
+Pop a couple of caffeine pills and stay home.

 13. Don’t say “cliché dialogue here.”